Science News Roundup: Protein found on infected cells protects virus from immune system; remdesivir helps prevent hospitalization; Little fluffy clouds may help save Australia's Great Barrier Reef | Science-Environment

 Protein found on infected cells protects virus from immune system; remdesivir helps prevent hospitalization

 The following is a summary of some recent studies on COVID-19.
-They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Virus-infected cells protected from the immune system by protein
+They include research that warrants further study to corroborate the findings and that have yet to be certified by peer review.
+Virus-infected cells protected from immune system by protein

 Little fluffy clouds may help save Australia's Great Barrier Reef